Senior Research Associate

 Current work and interests

-Kirsten Rennie is a Senior Research Associate leading the development of research on physical activity and diet in patient populations for the Measurement Platform and the development of physical activity measurement for the Diet and Physical Activity Interventions in Patient Populations programme.
+Kirsten Rennie is a Senior Research Associate leading the development of physical activity measurement for the Measurement Platform and studies in secondary care for the Diet and Physical Activity Interventions in Patient Populations programme.

-This work includes the development and evaluation of lifestyle interventions in different patient groups.
-Her work focuses on the incorporation of telehealth in studies, particularly quantitative measures of free-living physical activity and diet and how these can be used to assess the impact of interventions or improve clinical care pathways.
-Kirsten is also interested in how remote monitoring can be used to identify individuals who are at risk of adverse health outcomes.
+Her work focuses on the incorporation of remote monitoring in population-based and patient studies, including apps and wearables with the aim of improving clinical pathways and health outcomes.
+Kirsten is particularly interested how remote monitoring of physical activity patterning and function can be used to identify individuals who are at risk of adverse health outcomes.

 Background and experience